 In 2010, Her Majesty stunned the crowd at Wimbledon when she showed up to watch Andy Murray play.
 It was the first time she had attended the world-famous tennis tournament in more than 30 years.
 She may not be a regular spectator, but she still commands the best seat in the house: the Royal Box, which is tucked just behind the court's south baseline.

-"There is a view, among those who have attended the royal box, that it is one of the most special experiences in sport," Alexandra Willis, the head of communications for the All England Club, told The New York Times.
+"There is a view, among those who have attended the royal box, that it is one of the most special experiences in sport," Alexandra Willis, the head of communications, content, and digital at The All England Lawn Tennis Club, told The New York Times in 2017.
 "It's because of the fact that it's by invitation only—you can't just decide it's something you want to attend."
 Though the Queen may not be the biggest fan, the Duchess of Cambridge is a frequent fixture in the Royal Box.

 Her Majesty's Royal Palace and Fortress of the Tower of London—better known as simply the Tower of London—is yet another one of the Queen's possessions in right of the Crown.
 The property, which dates to the 11th century, has played an enormous role in royal history and is still one of the city's most visited tourist attractions.
 And it all belongs to Queen Elizabeth—including the Crown Jewels and, by extension, the Tower's famed flock of ravens.